 This is not a lecture-based course where participants will primarily be sitting in a classroom watching multiple slide presentations.
 Our philosophy is that learning and understanding the material is maximized if you are able to participate in and see the techniques rather than just hear about them.
 Our class size is always more limited than any other university course in order to keep the atmosphere casual, to encourage interaction and questions, and to insure that you receive plenty of one-on-one time with instructors.
-The KSU course also continues to be the most affordable course of its kind held at any university.
+The KSU course also continues to be one of the most affordable courses of its kind held at any university.
 A full set of course notes will be provided to all participants for reference purposes.
-A minimum of seven participants is required for the course to be held.
+A minimum of seven participants is required for a course to be held.
 If the course is cancelled due to low pre-enrollment, registration fees will be returned.

 Why the later date for holding the course?

 We use the KSU broodmares during the course in order to give participants the opportunity to practice artificial insemination techniques.
 Our broodmare herd usually consists of about 15-20 mares, with breeding beginning in mid-March and foaling starting in late March due to weather concerns.
 In order to optimize the number of mares available during our courses, we have to plan around this time frame.

 Taught by Drs.
 Joann Kouba and Sterling Buist, and assisted by KSU equine graduate/undergraduate students.

 Registration Fee: $450 per person (limited to 10 people per course).
 Call for information on auditing a course (2 allowed per course).